paperManu/splash/README.md

 And you should be ready to go!

 If you want to get a more up to date version, you can try compiling and installing the latest version from the develop branch of this repository.
-Note that these version are more likely to contain bugs alongside new features / optimizations:
+Note that these version are more likely to contain bugs alongside new features / optimizations.
+Also, OpenMesh is not in the default Ubuntu repository, so it has been packaged by the Metalab and is only available for Ubuntu 13.10 yet.
+If you want to install Splash on another revision you have to compile OpenMesh by yourself.

-    sudo apt-get install build-essential git-core subversion cmake automake libtool libxrandr-dev libxi-dev libboost-dev sudo apt-get install libglm-dev libglew-dev libopenimageio-dev libshmdata-0.8-dev libjsoncpp-dev libgsl0-dev libzmq3-dev sudo apt-get install libglfw3-dev libopenmesh-dev
+    sudo apt-get install build-essential git-core subversion cmake automake libtool libxrandr-dev libxi-dev libboost-dev sudo apt-get install libglm-dev libglew-dev libopenimageio-dev libshmdata-0.8-dev libjsoncpp-dev libgsl0-dev libzmq3-dev libsnappy-dev sudo apt-get install libglfw3-dev libopenmesh-dev

     git clone git://github.com/paperManu/splash